India follows China's lead to widen use of coronavirus tracing app

 That push, which also lead to fears of a surveillance state, was reined in by India’s top court in 2018.

-There are also questions of whether the core Bluetooth contact-tracing functions will work effectively without new technology from Apple and Google, which many countries are now adopting.
+There are also questions of whether the core Bluetooth contact-tracing functions will work effectively without new technology from Apple (AAPL.O) and Google (GOOGL.O), which many countries are now adopting.
 The tech giants will not permit apps such as Aarogya Setu, that use GPS and are made mandatory, to use their tools.

 So far nearly 100 million Indian smartphone users have downloaded the app since its launch in early April.
-The government on Thursday released a version of the app for roughly 5 million users of the cheap internet-enabled JioPhone.
-The rollout will soon cover the remaining roughly 95 million JioPhone users.
+The government is now set to release a version of the app for roughly 100 million cheap internet-enabled phones.

-But another 300 million Indians use basic feature phones and do not have access to the Aarogya Setu app.
+But another 400 million Indians use basic feature phones and do not have access to Aarogya Setu.

 For them, India has launched a toll-free number that connects their devices to the Aarogya Setu platform, allowing them to self-assess for COVID-19 via an interactive voice response system.